oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 This requirement implies that a Federation Protocol Entity is always a Leaf Entity and that its Entity Configuration **MUST NOT** include metadata of type `federation_entity`.

-## Use of Resolvers {#use_of_resolvers}
+## Federation Resolvers {#federation_resolvers}

 [@!OpenID.Federation, section 10] specifies requirements for how an Entity resolves the Trust Chain and metadata of another Entity with which it wishes to establish trust.
 This process includes fetching Entity Statements, applying metadata policies and constraints, validating Trust Chains, and handling caching.
 The procedure is complex and may be difficult for all Federation Protocol Entities within the federation to implement.

 Also, this algorithm relies on all participants publishing their Entity Configuration information at a well-known location, as specified in [@!OpenID.Federation, section 9].
-However, this profile references an alternative way of publishing Entity Configuration (see (#hosted_entity_configurations) below), that requires a resolver algorithm starting with a Trust Anchor instead of the bottom-up approach specified in [@!OpenID.Federation, section 10].
+However, this profile references an alternative way of publishing Entity Configuration (see (#hosted_entity_configurations) below), that requires a chain building algorithm starting with a Trust Anchor instead of the bottom-up approach specified in [@!OpenID.Federation, section 10].

-Therefore, it is **RECOMMENDED** that entities compliant with this profile use a Federation Resolver in order to resolve metadata and trust for peer entities.
-A Federation Resolver is an entity within the federation that provides a `federation_resolve_endpoint` as specified in Sections [@!OpenID.Federation, 5.1.1] and [@!OpenID.Federation, 8.3] of [@!OpenID.Federation].
+Therefore, it is **RECOMMENDED** that Entities compliant with this profile use a Federation Resolver in order to resolve metadata and trust for peer Entities.
+A Federation Resolver is an Entity within the federation that provides a `federation_resolve_endpoint` as specified in Sections [@!OpenID.Federation, 5.1.1] and [@!OpenID.Federation, 8.3] of [@!OpenID.Federation].

 A Trust Anchor adhering to this profile **MUST** ensure the availability of at least one Federation Resolver compliant with the requirements stated in this profile.
 This resolver **MUST** support resolving for the given Trust Anchor.
 It is **RECOMMENDED** that the resolver is provided as part of the Trust Anchor itself.